lmiller1990/vue-testing-handbook/src/stubbing-components.md

 })
 ```

-Running `yarn test:unit` doesn't show any `console.log`, and test passes. `shallowMount` is useful for testing components that have a lot of child components.
+Running `yarn test:unit` doesn't show any `console.log`, and test passes. `shallowMount` automatically stubbed `<ComponentWithAsyncCall>`. `shallowMount` is useful for testing components that have a lot of child components, that might have behavior triggered in lifecycle hooks such as `created` or `mounted`, as so on.
+I tend to use `shallowMount` by default, unless I have a good reason to use `mount`.
+It depends on your use case, and what you are testing.

 ### Conclusion